Docs » Introduction to alerts and detectors in Splunk Observability Cloud » Create detectors to trigger alerts

 Note

-If you don’t see the Alert signal, Alert condition, or Alert settings tabs, you are viewing a detector created through the API.
+If you donโ€™t see the Alert signal, Alert condition, or Alert settings tabs, you are viewing a detector created through the API.
 For more information, see Edit detectors through the SignalFlow tab.

-Select alert signals πŸ”—
+Select alert signals ๐Ÿ”—

 On the Alert signal tab, define the signal to monitor by entering a metric and corresponding analytics.

-If you are creating a detector from scratch, you have to first select the signals you want to monitor.
+• If you are creating a detector from scratch, you have to first select the signals you want to monitor.
 Selecting a signal for a detector is similar to selecting a signal in a chart in the Chart Builder.
 Enter a metric and select the metric you want to monitor from the list.
 Add filters or analytics.
+To add more signals, select Add Metric or Event or Add Formula.
+You can add events to be displayed on the chart, but you cannot select an event as the signal to be monitored.
 To learn more, see Specify a signal for a plot line.

 Note

-If you are creating a detector from a chart or by cloning a detector, you might not need to add new signals.
+• If you are creating a detector from a chart or by cloning a detector, you might not need to add new signals.
 However, if you do add new signals to the detector, the signals you add are not added to the original chart or detector.

 If the detector has multiple signals, select what signal you want to alert on.